krasimir/fabrico/src/core/Router/README.md

 ## Routing

     // register($pattern, $controller, $method = "ALL")
-    // $method could be any valid request method
+    // $method could be any valid request method or 'ALL'
     $router->register("/users", "ControllerUsers", "GET");

 ## Routing with parameter